benlammers/benlammers/README.md

+- 🏆 Co-founder of Tourny
-- 🪩 Developer at Disco
+- 🪩 Previously, developer at DISCO
 - 🎓 Studied Software Design at Queen's University
 - 💬 Feel free to reach out about my work